Frequently asked questions

 How is the price threshold determined?

 Under the annual Affordable Housing Target, the price of affordable homes will be capped depending on the dimensions of the net living area.
-The net living area is defined as:
+The net living area is defined depending on the type of dwelling.

 Apartments and townhouses